 Essentially, Lambda is a hybrid system that can process both OLAP (analytical) and OLTP (transactional) applications.

 Gartner refers to Lambda as an HTAP (Hybrid Transaction/ Analytical Processing) system.
 HTAP consists of Point-of-Decision HTAP and In-Process HTAP.

 Point-of-Decision HTAP is a data architecture that deploys in-memory computing (IMC) to enable simultaneous analytic and transaction processing.
-Meanwhile, In-Process HTAP combines both analytic and transaction processing to deliver real-time, hyper-personalized UX (user experience).
+Meanwhile, In-Process HTAP combines both analytic and transaction processing to deliver real-time, hyper-personalized user experience (UX).

-For its part, Kappa architecture is a version of Lambda with batch processing disabled.
+Kappa architecture, on the other hand, is a version of Lambda with batch processing disabled.
 Both Lambda and Kappa have their advantages.
 However, their collective disadvantages may prove daunting to business professionals who want to build their own data pipelines.

 For Lambda, the operational challenge of debugging two disparate systems may prove insurmountable.
 Additionally, the problem of data reprocessing can't be ignored.
 Meanwhile, Kappa isn't a one-size-fits-all solution, despite its streaming capabilities.

 If you're looking to build an efficient, low-latency pipeline, Xplenty's intuitive graphic interface lets you get up and running in minutes.
 Our pre-built integrations let you connect to almost all the popular data tools out there, including databases, BI tools, and analytic tools.
 Schedule your demo and see for yourself how easy it is to design and run your data pipelines on Xplenty.